gregsaun/prusa_i3_bear_upgrade/half_upgrade/manual/assembly_instructions/step07.md

 1. Add the rod on this two holders
 1. Check they are perpendicular to the frame with a square (fig 7.2)
 1. Assemble 2 other rod holders on the left side of the frame (fig 7.3) with 4 M5x10 and 4 tee nuts
-1. Add the last 2 rods
+1. Remove the first rod and assemble the two rods on the print bed
+1. Fix print bed and rods to the rod holders (fig 7.4)
-1. Adjust to match the measurements on bottom picture (fig 7.3).
-Take your time to have perfect measurements other the calibration might fail.
+1. Adjust to match the measurements on bottom picture (fig 7.4).
+Take your time to have perfect measurements or the calibration might fail
 1. Add zip ties to all rod holders